NikKowPHP/arina_admin_instagram/documentation/instagram_telegram_integration_guide.md

 ## Goal

-When a user comments on a specific Instagram post with a particular keyword, a bot should automatically send that user a Direct Message (DM) containing predefined media (image, audio, or video), a description, and a Call to Action (CTA) related to a specific post within a Telegram channel.
+When a user comments on an Instagram post with a keyword defined in the admin panel, a bot should automatically send that user a Direct Message (DM).
+The DM content (media, description, CTA) is also managed via the admin panel and stored in the database, allowing for dynamic responses per trigger.

 ## Prerequisites